Addendum:

 4. Comparison with Austria

 Austria and Germany both have pay-as-you-go pension systems.
 As far as demographic change is concerned the population pyramids of both countries are almost identical.
 This is no coincidence as both countries have a similar story.
-In addition the per capita GDP of both countries (2024) with 56,717 US-Dollar (Germany) and 58,669 US-Dollar (Austria) could hardly be closer.
+In addition the per capita GDP of both countries (2025) with 53,431.62 Euro (Germany) and 55,771.32 Euro (Austria) could hardly be closer.
 The pension levels of both countries on the other hand could hardly be any different.

 In Germany there is still the private pension system of the Riester pension.
 However if the pension is below the basic security then the Riester pension is counted.
 But these pensions in Germany turned out to be unprofitable because its return is hardly above inflation.
 The reason for this is that the calculated life expectancy is significantly higher than the actual one.
 In the linked investigation the pension period after the pension was 67 was 50 years.
 So a person has to become 117 years old just to break even.
 [7] [8]